abstract artist | fine art photgrapher

 I'm best in the wild spaces.

-Cyn Alexander is the founder, owner, and operator of Venus In Pieces, a luxury puzzles and more shop launching summer of 2023.
-She is a full-time artist, photographer, and filmmaker committed to creating slow art made from materials she's grown, hand-crafted, or personally curated.
+Cyn Alexander is the founder, artist, and CEO at Venus In Pieces, a fine art apothecary.
+She is a full-time, large-scale abstract artist and fine art photographer committed to creating slow art made from materials she's grown, hand-crafted, or personally curated.
 She is a survivor of complex trauma on a journey to manage her own post-traumatic stress disorder and inspire survivors like her to own their voices and reclaim their stories.
 In an era where everything is speeding up, Cyn is a self-taught, intuitive creator focused on fostering a slow life.

 I felt my lungs inflate with the onrush of scenery—air, mountains, trees, people.
 I thought, ‘This is what it is to be happy'. – Sylvia Plath

 Cyn is a fine art photographer currently based in Nebraska.
-She is equally as happy shooting outdoors as she is in her home garden and studio, surrounded by fresh plants and flowers.
-Whether following cows around in a field, hiking to some pristine night sky location, or arranging cut flowers, Cyn draws her creative inspiration from the natural world and uses photography as a means of intertwining the stories she finds there with her own vivid imagination.
+She draws her creative inspiration from the natural world and uses photography as a means of intertwining the stories she finds there with her own vivid imagination.
+Her works seeks to capture the beauty of the thing itself while also exploring the impossibility of capturing that beauty, the ephemeral nature of subjectivity, and the resistance of the other to be subsumed.